 - Vagad region containing Dungarpur and Banswara

 The Patrika Gate leads to the Jawahar Circle garden.
-It’s a popular morning place in Jaipur among the walkers, joggers, and kids.
-The area around Jawahar Circle has been beautifully landscaped as the road leads to Sanganer International Airport of Jaipur.
+It’s a popular morning place in Jaipur among walkers, joggers, and kids.
+The area around Jawahar Circle has been beautifully landscaped as the road leads to Sanganer International Airport in Jaipur.
 Jaipur Development Authority has claimed Jawahar Circle is Asia’s biggest roundabout, I’m unsure if that is true anymore!

 Since Patrika Gate is not painted in terracotta pink which is synonymous with Jaipur, every time I see this building, it nudges me of Gajner Palace in Bikaner.
 The pink color of Gajner Palace and its facade is similar to this gate.
 Here is a picture of Gajner Palace which is presently a heritage hotel.